Close

 2. The days of POTS are numbered.

-Due to the complexity of maintaining their POTS infrastructure, carriers have mapped their plain old telephone services exit strategies.
-In the past several months, major carriers like Verizon, AT&T, and CenturyLink have announced they are retiring POTS copper lines.
-Because much of an enterprise’s services still relying upon POTS are business-critical, like fax lines, alarms, point of sale, and elevator call buttons, organizations must get ahead of this issue.
+The complexity and cost of maintaining POTS infrastructure has led carriers to create plain old telephone services exit strategies.
+In the past several months, major carriers like AT&T, and Lumen have announced they are grandfathering their copper POTS lines, a precursor to copper retirement.
+Many business-critical services such as fax lines, alarms, point of sale terminals, and elevator call buttons still rely upon POTS, leaving organizations to find alternative solutions.
 Without a POTS transformation plan, hospitals may be left with unreachable fax machines, office towers without elevator emergency lines, and retailers without burglar or fire alarms to protect their locations.

-3. There’s finally a reliable POTS alternative for all services.
+3. A reliable POTS alternative for all services.

 So, what are the next steps to consider if you’re ready to make the switch?
 Luckily, there’s a reliable POTS alternative.
-MetTel has built an innovative solution, POTS Transformation, to completely transform all traditional phone lines for voice and data services that had previously been left on plain old telephone services.
+MetTel has built an innovative solution, POTS Transformation, to completely transform all traditional phone lines for voice and data services previously supported by plain old telephone services.
+MetTel has more enterprise and government POTS Transformation deployments in the US than any other provider.

-MetTel recently hosted a webinar highlighting the technology at the heart of POTS Transformation.
-The on-demand webinar is a great way to learn more about the MetTel POTS Transformation network, the deployment and installation process, as well as technical specs.
+MetTel hosted a webinar highlighting the technology at the heart of POTS Transformation.
+The on-demand webinar is a great way to learn more about the MetTel POTS Transformation network, the deployment and installation process, and technical specs.
 Plus, we discuss real-world results, including a case study from a healthcare client who saw a 40% savings from the POTS migration to MetTel’s solution.

 Learn More